rabdaawaseem/Adrem_Tech_Assessment/README.md

 ## 📊 Quality & Reporting

-- ✅ Allure HTML Reports with Screenshots
+- Allure HTML Reports with Screenshots
-- ✅ Python Logging for detailed execution traces
+- Python Logging for detailed execution traces
-- ✅ Assertions for critical checkpoints
+- Assertions for critical checkpoints

 ---

 ## ✨ Project Overview & Architecture

-This framework is built on the **Page Object Model (POM)** design pattern, ensuring **maintainability, readability, and reusability**.
+This framework is built on the **Page Object Model (POM)** design pattern, ensuring **maintainability, readability and reusability**.

 **Key Features:**
 - 🏗️ **Page Object Model (POM):** All web interactions encapsulated in `/pages`